mobi3006/pierreinside/jpa.md

 ### em.close()
 Ein nicht geschlossener EntityManager verbraucht Resssourcen ...
 VERMEIDEN!!!

 Ausserdem könnten darin noch Transaktionen laufen, die nicht per Rollback/Commit beendet wurden.
+In diesem Fall könnte es sein, daß der EntityManager eine Datenbank-Connection aus dem limitierten (!!!)
+Connection-Pool verbrät (jede Connection verbraucht auf Datenbankseite relativ viele Ressourcen - deshalb ist die Connection-Pool-Größe passend zu wählen), die anderen

+> "In EclipseLink by default a connection is only held for the duration of an active (dirty) transaction. i.e. from the first modification or lock, until the commit or rollback.
+For non-transactional queries a connection is acquired on demand and returned after the query execution.
+This allows for maximal usage of connection pooling.
+So, normally em.close() does nothing.
+You can configure this using the "eclipselink.jdbc.exclusive-connection.mode" persistence unit property.
+"Always" will hold a connection for the life of the EntityManager." (https://stackoverflow.com/questions/13707183/when-is-a-connection-returned-to-the-connection-pool-in-a-jpa-application)